LogicalShark/ShipperV1/README.md

+# The Original Shipper
-# This was the original version of Shipper made for HackTJ by Marcus Alder, Andrew Shi, and Reed Zhang
+This was the original version of Shipper made for HackTJ by Marcus Alder, Andrew Shi, and Reed Zhang.